cleesmith/storygrind/wiki-content/FAQ.md

 ## 🔧 Technical Issues

-### "API Key Not Found" error
-Check that:
-1. Your `.env` file is in the correct location (home directory)
-2. You removed the `#` symbol from the key line
-3. You restarted StoryGrind after creating/editing the `.env` file

 ### Tools produce strange results
-- AI's and their providers are not perfect
+- AI's and their providers and their API services are not perfect

 ### App is running slowly
-- Close other programs to free up memory
+- AI's have a lot of outages
 - Check your internet connection
-- Try switching AI providers if one seems slow
+- If you have multiple API keys; try switching AI providers if one seems slow
 - Restart your computer

 ## 📝 Writing & Workflow

-### Can I use StoryGrind for non-fiction?
+### Can I use StoryGrind for nonfiction?
-While designed for fiction, many tools work well for creative non-fiction, memoirs, and narrative essays.
-Technical writing might not benefit as much.
-You can also over-write a default prompt to make it more suitable for non-fiction.
-If you change your mind, just edit the prompt file and make it blank/empty which will restore the default prompt.
+While designed for fiction, there are a few prompts/tools included in **Users Tools** specifically for nonfiction.

 ### How do I share results with beta readers or other editors?
-Tool results are saved as plain text files that can be shared.
+Tool results/reports are saved as plain text files that can be shared.

 ## 🔄 Updates & Support